-Once you have a positive decision, you can start to look for and move into your own accommodation.
-You can ask your local Council (where you are living when you get your decision) to help you.
-If you are e rou can ask your local council (where you are living when you get your decision) to help you.
+- Once you have a positive decision, you can start to look for and move into your own accommodation. - You can ask your local Council (where you are living when you get your decision) to help you.
 If you are generally healthy and if you do not have children living with you, you will not be seen as a priority and they will be unlikely to offer you any accommodation.
 There is a severe shortage of social housing and council accommodation for everyone at the moment.